 Monty Hall, suddenly turning around to his next contestant.

 Monty Hall was the producer and host ("TV's Big Dealer") of this long-running trading Game Show, which is best known for the zany costumes worn by audience members.
 Many of them also carried hand-lettered signs.The show originally ran on NBC daytime and primetime from 1963-68 before Channel Hopping to ABC, where it lasted until 1976.
 Syndicated runs aired from 1971-77, 1980-81 (taped in Canada), and 1984-86 (as The All-New Let's Make A Deal).
 The show went back to NBC from 1990-91 with Bob Hilton hosting, but after miserable ratings, Hall unsuccessfully came back.
+The show was revived briefly in 1996 as Big Deal with Mark DeCarlo hosting.
 Another revival in 2003, again on NBC with Billy Bush at the helm, lasted three episodes; this version is deprecated by most of the fandom, and a 2006 one-off for Gameshow Marathon (hosted by Ricki Lake) didn't help matters.
 The current incarnation, begun in late 2009, replaced Guiding Light on CBS.
 This version is an hour long and hosted by Wayne Brady; while nobody can take the place of TV's Big Dealer, the Brady version has been pretty well-received.
 Hall even returned as a guest for a week and gave his blessing.Everyone in the Studio Audience brought something to trade for a prize.
 In the most basic deals, Hall chose one or two people at random and showed them a prize, with assistance from model Carol Merrill and announcer Jay Stewart.
 The contestant(s) then had to decide whether to take the known prize or go for a different prize, which was hidden.
 The hidden prize could be something good, like a new car or a room full of furniture, or it could be a Zonk.
 While most deals were a (sometimes elaborate) variant of this, some deals involved pricing various household goods, usually with a car on the line.
 Even then, Monty would stop the game before revealing whether the final choice was correct and offer the contestant a hidden prize to stop the game there.At the end of the show, contestants who won the prizes with the highest cash value could trade away their winnings to play for the Big Deal of the Day, a prize package behind one of three numbered doors, generally worth around $9,000.
 The two other doors contained prize packages that, while containing less than the Big Deal, were generally worth more than what the contestants traded away.
 During the end credits, Hall went through the audience again, offering money for random items that the audience members might have brought.This show is the basis for a probability puzzle known as the "Monty Hall Problem", and the style of role-playing campaign derisively known as the "Monty Haul dungeon" (sic).

 Bonus Round: The Big Deal, though it requires a prospective dealer giving up their previous deal to play.
 Two people were required to play until the current run, where it has been decreased to one person.